 Maintenance for the air handler coils is important as it does not take much dirt and other volatile organic compounds to collect in the coil and impede air flow.
-This is why air filter maintenance is imperative and that ultraviolet air cleaners (UAV’s) are used to prevent mold and mildew growth inside the air handler and on the coils.
+This is why air filter maintenance is imperative.
+Additionally, that ultraviolet air cleaner (UAV’s) are used to prevent mold and mildew growth inside the air handler and on the coils.
 When and if the coils become dirty it is necessary to clean the coils thoroughly to ensure there is no dirt, VOC,s or debris in the coils that will impede air flow.
-When the coils are cleaned it is important that the condensation drain pan be cleaned and flushed as well.
+When the coils are cleaned it is important that the condensation drain pan is cleaned and flushed as well.

 Cleaning the coil is important as well as cleaning the drain pan and the drain pipe.
 Sometimes the drain pipe can be plugged with debris or algae growth and when the drain pipe plugs it overflows the pan or pans if the unit is equipped with a secondary drain pan.